Biden in London: Queen Elizabeth II was 'decent, honorable and all about service'

 Biden took his time signing a lengthy message in the condolence book, writing in part, "She treated everyone with dignity and respect.
 Jill and I were honored to have met with her and feel her warmth.
 Our hearts go out to the Royal Family and the people of the United Kingdom."

-Jill Biden signed a separate condolence book for leader spouses at Lancaster House, writing, in part, "Queen Elizabeth II lived her life for the people she served with wisdom and grace.
+Jill Biden, who told CNN on Sunday she is overwhelmed by the outpouring of love and respect she is witnessing for the Queen in London, signed a separate condolence book for leader spouses at Lancaster House.
+She wrote, in part, "Queen Elizabeth II lived her life for the people she served with wisdom and grace.
 We will never forget her warmth, kindness, and the conversations we shared."

 The Bidens were joined earlier during their visit to Westminster Hall by Jane Hartley, the US ambassador to the UK.
 The President was seen making the sign of the cross.